cacophony-wj/licentia_black/README.md

 ## The One File

 The most common support question is a report that the _Kaidan_ file failed to download.
 Save yourself a lot of trouble and download it in a web browser, outside of _Wabbajack._ You can find this file [here.](https://mega.nz/file/0dcilQ6Y#LZbAPMNQmKdd2ZCOOaJesRi15v6n-9wuT37KM6FiwEA) Save it somewhere you'll remember it; if you receive an error that it failed, copy it into your _Licentia_ Downloads folder and restart the app.

+**NEW** Another troublesome file has been added to the list.
+This one is at [Github](https://github.com/Exit-9B/MapMarkerFramework/actions/runs/7952458224) and to download it you must create a Github account.
+It's the "MapMarkerFramework" link at the bottom.

 ##  Using Wabbajack